SAP-archive/btp-extend-workflow-cai-msteams/Part7-TaskCenter/README.md

 7.3 Copy the user id (marked in read) from the response body of the previous GET request and call another SCIM API endpoint to update the user UUID of this user.
 Please keep in mind, that this can (as of today), only be done once for a specific user!
 Once set, the user UUID cannot be changed anymore.

-**PATCH**
+**PATCH**</br>
-https://<SuccessFactors API endpoint>.successfactors.com/rest/scim/Users/<userid from step 7.2> </br>
+https://&lt;SuccessFactors API endpoint&gt;.successfactors.com/rest/scim/Users/<userid from step 7.2> </br>
-https://<SuccessFactors API endpoint>.successfactors.com/rest/scim/Users/574d38f0-a1b2-c3d4-e5f6-6302d9188c45
+https://&lt;SuccessFactors API endpoint&gt;.successfactors.com/rest/scim/Users/574d38f0-a1b2-c3d4-e5f6-6302d9188c45

 ![TaskCenter](./images/tc320.png)